PyPete/C-Programming-A-Modern-Approach/README.md

-# C-Programming-A-Modern-Approach (alongside some Rust)
+# C-Programming-A-Modern-Approach
-Following this book and writing up code in C and Rust.
-Purely to learn a programming language.
-I really think this is a good book and have enjoy trying to find solutions in two languages.
-A fun way to learn
+Following this book and writing up code in C

 Chapter 2
 Variables and Assignments